w3c/wai-tutorials/source/tables/caption-summary.html.erb.md

 In this approach the table is wrapped in a `<figure>` element.
 The `<figcaption>` element contains the caption and summary text.

-Screen reader users navigating in “Tables Mode” are usually unable identify a table by a caption applied like this.
+Screen reader users navigating in “Tables Mode” are usually unable to identify a table by a caption applied like this.
 The caption part of the `<figcaption>` element can be explicitly associated to the table by using the `aria-labelledby` attribute and the summary part by using the `aria-describedby` attributes.
 This could lead to caption and summary to be read out multiple times.

 {::nomarkdown}
 <%= notes_start %>